VincentKetelaars/dispersy-experiments/README.md

 - The *defaultConfiguration.xml* file is used in *prepare_mysql.sh* in case you want to change the location.
 - Paramaters to the UAVAPI are set by the child tags of **Dispersy.parameters** in the *defaultConfiguration.xml* file.
 - Furthermore you can use the *change_user.sh* script to change username and password.
-- *clear_database.sh* clears the uav mysql database from stats and logs.

 ###DELFTAPI